Off-Page SEO

 What is a qualified lead?

-Once a lead is deemed qualified, they are typically passed on to the sales team for further engagement and nurturing.
+After a lead is considered qualified, it is given to the sales team for further nurturing and engagement.

 Qualified vs unqualified leads

-The difference between qualified and unqualified leads is significant when it comes to their readiness and likelihood of becoming paying customers.
+The main difference between qualified and unqualified leads is of likelihood of becoming buyers.

 The following are the 3 most common types of qualified leads: